PrescienceLab/fpvm/README.md

 # The Floating Point Virtual Machine

-Copyright (c) 2025 Prescience Lab.
+Copyright (c) 2021-2025 Peter Dinda and the Prescience Lab.
 Please see LICENSE file.
-This is a tool for floating point trap and emulate processing on x64.
+This is a tool for floating point virtualization developed as part of the [Buoyancy Project](https://buoyancy-project.org/).

-This is a work in progress
+For more information, see the following papers:

+- P. Dinda, N. Wanninger, J. Ma, A. Bernat, C. Bernat, S. Ghosh, C. Kraemer, Y. Elmasry, *FPVM: Towards a Floating Point Virtual Machine*, Proceedings of the 31st ACM Symposium on High-performance Parallel and Distributed Computing (HDPC 2022).
+June, 2022. [pdf](http://pdinda.org/Papers/hpdc22.pdf)

+- N. Wanninger, N. Dhiantravan, P. Dinda, *Virtualization So Light, It Floats!
+Accelerating Floating Point Virtualization*, Proceedings of the 34th ACM Symposium on High-performance Parallel and Distributed Computing (HDPC 2025).
+July, 2025. [pdf](http://pdinda.org/Papers/hpdc25.pdf)

 ---

 ## Configuring, Building and Testing

-First, we require you source the `ENV` file to build.
+First, we require you source the `ENV.ARCH` file to build.
 This will configure paths and whatnot to work with FPVM more efficiently.
-You can either run `source ENV` in your bash shell, or use [direnv](https://direnv.net/) to make your life simpler.
+You can either run `source ENV.ARCH` in your bash shell, or use [direnv](https://direnv.net/) to make your life simpler.
+FPVM started with a focus on the 64 bit x86 architecture ("x64"), but now also has some support for 64 bit ARM architecture and for a variant of the 64 bit RISC-V architecture that we have developed.
+The following is primarily geared to x64.

-While FPVM doesn't depend on much, you must make sure you have them installed first.
+While FPVM doesn't depend on many packages, you must make sure you have them installed first.

 We've tested on Ubuntu 22.04 systems with the following packages:
 ```bash